 The Keystone Innovation District proposal took its first concrete step recently when backers signed a predevelopment agreement for the planned site of the $90 million-plus endeavor at 18th and Troost.

 A development entity established by J.E.
 Dunn Construction reached the agreement with the Kansas City Area Transportation Authority, which owns the block targeted for the proposed education, research and entrepreneurial center.

-Brien Sterner, KCATA director for economic development, said the agreement gives backers of the plan, notably KC Rising, up to six months to identify funding for the ambitious endeavor.
+Brien Starner, KCATA director for economic development, said the agreement gives backers of the plan, notably KC Rising, up to six months to identify funding for the ambitious endeavor.